AlexandreDecan/sismic/docs/contract.rst

 --------------------------

 Contracts can easily be added to the YAML definition of a statechart (see :ref:`yaml_statecharts`) through the use of the *contract* property.
-Preconditions, postconditions and invariants are defined as nested items of the *contract* property.
+Preconditions, postconditions, invariants and sequential conditions are defined as nested items of the *contract* property.
-The name of these optional contractual conditions is respectively *before* (for preconditions), *after* (for postconditions) and *always* (for invariants):
+The name of these optional contractual conditions is respectively *before* (for preconditions), *after* (for postconditions), *always* (for invariants), and *sequentially* (for sequential conditions):

 .. code:: yaml